Early Estimation of Language to Latent Alignment in Diffusion Models: Deeper analysis on Best-of-N Results

 \subsection{Advanced Prompts}

-The results presented in Table~\ref{tab:genai_bench} demonstrate the effectiveness of our method with "advanced" prompts, highlighting its robust ability to select images that closely match more complex textual descriptions.
-The lower average score for these images accurately reflects the inherent challenge that generative models and twin-tower encoders face when interpreting complex prompts compared to simpler, basic prompts.
-However, our method improves by 1.56\% in the latent space and by 1.44\% in mean value over the frozen model.
-Interestingly, as prompt difficulty increases, using a randomly selected image can sometimes align better than employing the frozen CLIP midway through generation, evidenced by an average difference of 3.16\% compared to 3.28\%.
+The results presented in Table~\ref{tab:advanced_genai_bench} demonstrate the effectiveness of our method with "advanced" prompts, highlighting its robust ability to select images that closely match more complex textual descriptions.
+The lower score for these images accurately reflects the inherent challenge that generative models and twin-tower encoders face when interpreting complex prompts compared to simpler, basic prompts.
+Interestingly, as prompt difficulty increases, using a randomly selected image can sometimes align better than employing the baselines midway through generation.

-Looking at the performance per skill,~\model shows a 2.2\% improvement in selection accuracy for prompts that specify quantity or size.
+Looking at the performance per skill,~\model shows an improvement in selection accuracy for prompts that specify quantity or size.
 This suggests that our approach helps mitigate the known limitations of CLIP regarding counting, particularly under noisy conditions.
-For captions requiring differentiation (e.g., "one cat is sleeping on the table and the other is playing under the table"), we observed a further 2.1\% improvement.
-This demonstrates that our model can significantly enhance the overall image alignment even with complex spatial or relational descriptions, all while reducing the necessary diffusion steps.
+For captions requiring differentiation (e.g., "one cat is sleeping on the table and the other is playing under the table"), we observed a further 1 to 2.7\% improvement.
+This demonstrates that our model can enhance the overall image alignment even with complex spatial or relational descriptions, all while reducing the necessary diffusion steps.

-In the comparison skill, our model achieves a 3.8\% improvement over CLIP selection during the generation process, indicating a clear advantage.
-Consistent with the baseline, our approach struggles most with negation prompts, such as those where entities are missing or actions are unexecuted (e.g., "a shelf without books").
-This challenge is common due to the limited negation examples in training datasets, as noted by~\cite{know_no_better}, with no reported method exceeding a score of 54\%.
+In the comparison skill, our model achieves a gap of 1.8\% to 3.8\% improvement over LatentCLIP and CLIP selection during the generation process, indicating a clear advantage.
+Consistent with all baselines, our approach struggles most with negation prompts, such as those where entities are missing or actions are unexecuted (e.g., "a shelf without books").
+This challenge is common due to the limited negation examples in training datasets, as noted by~\cite{know_no_better}, with no reported method exceeding a score of 54\% even in the final image.
 Similarly, all approaches struggle with universal attribute sharing, with no method exceeding 70\%.